Is this program right for you?

 Although students in the Comillas program will exist independently and take classes at the Cantoblanco campus of Comillas, they will still have access to the AU Center in Madrid which administers our other AU Madrid programs, and have the benefit of some support by the Director and staff of the AU Center.

 The Universidad Pontificia Comillas, founded in 1890, is a premier institution located in the capital of Spain.
 With several campus sites located throughout Madrid, the political, economic and cultural heart of Spain, it offers an excellent opportunity for academic, professional and personal development.
-The Faculty of Humanities and Social Sciences coursework take place at the Cantoblanco campus which is located north of Madrid.
+The Faculty of Humanities and Social Sciences coursework take place at the Cantoblanco campus which is located north of city of Madrid, accessible via the cercanía commuter train.

-- Students are required to have taken three years of college-level Spanish (completion of SPAN 353 or the equivalent) prior to attending the program
+- Students are required to have taken a topics level course at AU (completion of SPAN 355 or the equivalent) prior to attending the program

 - Students must have completed their sophomore year of college prior to attending program.